umesh1639/LoginOTPSignUp/README.md

             On SuccessFull log in Session will be created for 5 minutes.
     Logout: Message (Successfully logout) and also kills the session.
     WelcomePage: Welcome Message

+Twilio

+    Its a trial account unverified numbers wont get OTP Have to verify Phone Number for Sending the OTP